-A reader wrote to say:”I always struggle answering the famous ‘Tell me a little about yourself.’ question during an interview.
+A reader wrote to say “I always struggle answering the typical ‘Tell me about yourself. question during a job interview.
 Any suggestions??”
 Glad you asked, Mags.

-I’ve been meaning to talk about how to answer the “Tell us about yourself” question.
-It’s an all-time favorite interview question (although many people hate it) and can be asked in various forms including “What would you like me to know about you?”
+I’ve been meaning to talk about how to answer this question.
+It’s an all-time interviewer favorite (although many people hate it) and can be asked in various forms including “What would you like me to know about you?”
 “Describe yourself” or even “Tell me who you are.”

-But the oh so common “tell me about yourself” question may also come at you first thing in the interview,.
+Frequently, you’ll get the commonly-asked “tell me about yourself” question first thing in the interview,.
 Like a fastball without warm up.
 And it might even be in the form of “So tell me why do you think you’re right for the job?” or more bluntly “Why should we offer you this job?”

-And so now the relentless “what’s your answer” spotlight is glaring at YOU … while you still try to kick your bag under the table and get comfortable in the hot seat.
+And so now the relentless answer spotlight is glaring at YOU … while you still try to kick your bag under the table and get comfortable in the hot seat.
 It’s your chance to shine.
 But if you’re not prepared, it can also land with a thud.

 Luckily, all forms of this question helping them figure out why the heck they should in fact hire you can be answered using a similar approach.
 So here’s my take on Mags’ question: